blinkorb/resolute/README.md

 The directory structure will be used to create your routes.

-Files beginning with `index` resolve to an empty path, so the `index.page.tsx` will result in a page at `/`.
+Files beginning with `index` resolve to an empty path, so the `/src/index.page.tsx` will result in a page at `/`.

 Example: